-This document is part of Deliverable 4.6 (WP4) and 5.6 (WP5) coordinated by Quatorze.
-Editorial design & tools Ouatorze with Amélie Freyche, Front illustrations by A. Freyche, Authors are mentioned in the related contribution.
+This document gathers Deliverable 4.6 (WP4) and 5.6 (WP5) coordinated by Quatorze.
+Editorial design & tools Quatorze with Amélie Freyche.
+Front illustrations by A. Freyche.
+Authors are mentioned in the related contribution.
 This report reflects only the author's views and the Commission is not responsible for any use that may be made of the informations.